psctoolkit/psctoolkit.github.io/_products/amg4psblas.md

       icon: fa-puzzle-piece
     - label: Tested on tens of thousands of cores
       icon: fa-network-wired
-rating: 5
 order: 3
 ---

 AMG4PSBLAS library
 ===========================

-This package provides parallel Algebraic MultiGrid (AMG) and Domain Decomposition preconditioners, to be used in the iterative solution of linear systems.
+This package provides parallel Algebraic MultiGrid (AMG), to be used in the iterative solution of linear systems.

-The name of the package comes from its original implementation, containing multilevel additive and hybrid Schwarz preconditioners, as well as one-level additive Schwarz preconditioners.
+The package is an evolution of the MLD2P4 package
+containing multilevel additive and hybrid Schwarz preconditioners, as well as one-level additive Schwarz preconditioners.
 The current version extends the original plan by including multilevel cycles and smoothers widely used in multigrid methods.
-A purely algebraic approach is applied to generate coarse-level corrections, so that no geometric background is needed concerning the matrix to be preconditioned.
+In AMG4PSBLAS a purely algebraic approach is applied to generate coarse-level corrections, so that no geometric background is needed concerning the matrix to be preconditioned.

-MLD2P4 has been designed to provide scalable and easy-to-use preconditioners in the context of the PSBLAS (Parallel Sparse Basic Linear Algebra Subprograms) computational framework and is used in conjuction with the Krylov solvers available from PSBLAS.
+AMG4PSBLAS has been designed to provide scalable and easy-to-use preconditioners in the context of the PSBLAS (Parallel Sparse Basic Linear Algebra Subprograms) computational framework and is used in conjuction with the Krylov solvers available from PSBLAS.
 The package employs object-oriented design techniques in Fortran 2003,